hariharen9/splitease/README.md

 ## 🌟 About Splitease

-**Splitease** is a modern, web-based bill-splitting application designed to eliminate the hassle of shared expenses.
-Whether you're traveling with friends, sharing an apartment, or organizing a group dinner, Splitease provides an intuitive and effortless way to track and settle expenses.
-Best of all, it's 100% free and requires no account creation.
+**Splitease** is a modern, feature-rich, web-based bill-splitting application designed to eliminate the hassle of shared expenses.
+While many bill-splitting apps are either too simple or require cumbersome account creation, Splitease offers a powerful suite of features in a free, no-signup-required package.

+Whether you're traveling with friends, sharing an apartment, or organizing a group dinner, Splitease provides an intuitive and effortless way to track and settle expenses with real-time synchronization.

 <div align="center">
   <img src="public/og-image.png" alt="Splitease Demo" width="80%">